douglashill/douglashill.github.io/Content/four-years-without-flying.md

   <figcaption>‎⁨View above Hopfgarten im Brixental.⁩</figcaption>
 </figure>

-Later in 2022, I resumed train travel within Europe.
+Later in 2022, I resumed occasional train travel within Europe.
 It was a delight to catch up with friends across the continent who I hadn’t seen for nearly three years.
 New family members had appeared!

 I’m not sure when I decided I was on a deliberate no flying streak.
 At first, I was anxious about going on a plane because of covid.
 However with no [WWDC](https://developer.apple.com/wwdc/) or any other [iOS development](https://www.tryswift.co/tokyo/en/) [conferences](https://www.iosconf.sg), there wasn’t a strong push to fly for a specific reason.

-I’m pleased to see these conferences are back (except WWDC only partially) but I’ve found I’m OK without intercontinental travel.
-I want to see how long I can make my no-flying streak.
+I’m pleased to see these conferences are back (except WWDC only partially), but I’ve found I’m OK without intercontinental travel.
+I like my newfound hobbies and want to see how long I can make my no-flying streak.

 ## The overland travel mindset